dczmer/davelab/_zsh_configuration/index.md

 Some of the syntax and conventions may seem strange or complicated.
 You can just take the completed configuration file from the final section and use that as your own `zshrc`.
 The sections in this module will walk through the important lines from that configuration file so that you know what they do, and how to customize them.

+You don't have to become an expert on everything we cover here, I just want you to understand what your configuration is doing, what useful functionality is available, and give you enough of a working mental model that you can make your own modifications and troubleshoot when needed.

 {: .warning }
 You probably have an existing `~/.zshrc` file, and it might have important stuff you want to preserve.
 If you decide to replace your configuration file, be sure to make a backup first!
 There will be a section at the end with some guidelines for merging with your existing configuration.